m4ttsch/omscs-notes-notes/computer-networks/rate-limiting-and-traffic-shaping.md

 ![](https://assets.omscs.io/456DF464-7914-4DD3-BAA2-5265031AFE03.png)

-Power boost targets the spare capacity in the network for use by subscribers who don’t put sustained load on the network.
+Power boost targets the spare capacity in the network for use by subscribers who don't put sustained load on the network.

 There are two types of power boost.